gSchool/ada-developer-skills/00-welcome-to-ada/01-what-is-ada.md

 As we're sure you know, the core program is an 11-months learning experience.
 It is divided into two sections:

-1. The Classroom Portion
+1. The Classroom Portion: 6 months
-2. The Internship Portion
+2. The Internship Portion: 5 months

-## The Classroom Portion
+# 🍎 The Classroom Portion 🍎

 The following beliefs shape our classroom portion and the methods/activities/projects we do.

 We believe...

-- That high engagement and frequent engagement with the material is effective.
+1. That high engagement and frequent engagement with the material is effective.
 We will do a lot of reading, watching, repeated practicing, deep discussion, question-asking, researching, and reviewing with each other
-- That you yourself can take charge and ownership into transforming yourself into a developer
+1. That you yourself can take charge and ownership into transforming yourself into a developer
-- Communication and being human matter the most
+1. Communication and being human matter the most
-- Everything points to something larger
+1. Everything points to something larger

-### Content

-#### Student Handbook

-Please refer to your Student Handbook for details on
+Please refer to your Student Handbook for details on:

 - overall program schedule
 - days/weeks when class is not in session
-- graduation requirements

-#### Scheduled Units
+## 📚 Scheduled Units 📚

 We will cover the following subjects (in detail on [this page](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/classroom/syllabus.md))

-1. Programming Fundamentals in Ruby (6 Weeks)
+1. **Programming Fundamentals in Ruby** (6 Weeks)
-1. Static Web (1 Week)
+1. **Static Web** (1 Week)
-1. Servers as APIs and Full-Stack Development (6 Weeks)
+1. **Servers as APIs and Full-Stack Development** (6 Weeks)
-1. Learning Your Second Language: JavaScript (2 Weeks)
+1. **Learning Your Second Language: JavaScript** (2 Weeks)
-1. Front-End Development: React (3 Weeks)
+1. **Front-End Development: React** (3 Weeks)
-1. Independent Capstone Project: (4 Weeks: 1 individual self-study week, 3 weeks of development)
+1. **Independent Capstone Project** (4 Weeks: 1 individual self-study week, 3 weeks of development)

 We operate on a rolling schedule release: Every week, we will set the schedule on the classroom calendar for 2 weeks in advance.

-### Support From the Education Team
+## 🌉 Support From the Education Team 🌉

 The following is a list of things we'll do a lot of at Ada: